-Jeremy developed early ties to the mountains, forests, and lakes of the Monadnock Region during summers when he visited family in Hancock and Peterborough.
+Jeremy developed early ties to the mountains, forests, and lakes of the Monadnock Region during summers spent visiting family in Hancock and Peterborough.

 He and his wife Katie were married in a ceremony at the Harris Center in the early 1990s.
-They reside in Dublin with their four children, ages 5 – 16.
+They live in Dublin with their four children, ages 9 to 20.

 Meade served as a faculty member in Antioch University New England’s Environmental Studies Department for 34 years.
-Lifetime awards include: The Monadnock Conservancy’s Abe Wolf Award; New Hampshire Audubon’s Tudor Richards Award; co-winner of the Society for the Protection of New Hampshire Forest’s first Sarah Thorn Award; First to receive N.H.
-Audubon’s Meade Cadot Award; Antioch’s Horace Mann Award; Antioch’s Community Excellence Award; N.H.
+Lifetime awards include: the Monadnock Conservancy’s Abe Wolf Award; New Hampshire Audubon’s Tudor Richards Award; co-winner of the Society for the Protection of New Hampshire Forest’s first Sarah Thorn Award; first to receive New Hampshire Audubon’s Meade Cadot Award; Antioch’s Horace Mann Award; Antioch’s Community Excellence Award; N.H.
 Fish and Game’s Ellis Hatch Award; Silver Lake Land Trust’s Stewardship Award; and EPA’s New England Region Lifetime Achievement Award.
 Meade and his spouse Sandy Taylor live in Hancock.

 Susie Spikol Faber